-1. For Cabinet to note the GSO consultation comments received, endorse the recommended Council responses and recommend that Council approve the Preferred Strategy for consultation.
+1. For Council to approve the Preferred Strategy for consultation.
 Consultation on the Preferred Strategy is a formal stage of plan preparation stipulated by the Town and Country Planning Regulations 2005, as amended.
 This is essential for building consensus around the growth strategy prior to the publication of a Deposit Plan.